collinped/laravel-twilio/README.md

 TWILIO_API_SECRET=
 ```

-See Twilio Video Settings for instructions on how to get these values.
+See Twilio Settings for instructions on how to get these values.

 ### Taking care of routing